Local Government Health Insurance Program

 Most county commissions provide health insurance coverage to employees through the Alabama Local Government Health Insurance Program, which was established by statute more than 20 years ago.
 The program is administered by the Alabama State Employees’ Insurance Board without local government representation.
 In part as a result of the current uncertainty regarding compliance with the federal mandates for health insurance coverage, the Association urges the Alabama Legislature to establish a separate board to direct the operation of the local government program.

 The Association supports legislation to streamline the business personal property taxation process by establishing an online system and/or short form for filing personal property tax returns, provided such system does not result in a reduction of local tax revenues generated from this ad valorem tax.
 The Association opposes any legislation that would provide a tax exemption or reduction in tax rate for business personal property taxes.

 The Association supports legislation that would allow counties the authority to offset a person’s state income tax refund for payment of debts due to the local government such as delinquent solid waste fees or unpaid local taxes and fees.

 Public Safety Communication

-This legislation would create the crime of interfering with public safety communication if someone were to damage public safety communication equipment or otherwise interfere with a public safety telecommunication broadcast or transmission.
-The bill would apply to 9-1-1.
+This act creates the crime of interfering with public safety communication if someone were to damage public safety communication equipment or otherwise interfere with a public safety telecommunication broadcast or transmission.
+The new law applies to 9-1-1.

 This act would allow the Alabama Emergency Management Agency to transfer equipment and other property to county emergency management agencies for their use.